-The third and final part of what Mark would have thought about his fellow school shooters made famous through fiction ends with the lesser known book “Endgame” by Nancy Garden.
+The third part of what Mark would have thought about his fellow school shooters made famous through fiction ends with the lesser known book “Endgame” by Nancy Garden.
 While maybe not as popular in sales as the first two, “Endgame” is not in any way of less quality.
 In fact it is as good as “We Need to Talk About Kevin” and “Nineteen Minutes.”

 “Endgame” is the story of Gray Wilton who moves into a small town in Connecticut with his family.
 Upon arrival, he swears to himself that things are going to be different, since he was the reason the family had to move in the first place on account of Gray pulling a knife on a boy who was bullying him.
 Unfortunately for Gray, things aren’t different.
 Almost immediately, he catches the eye of one of the prominent jocks in the school who, with his friends, make Gray’s life total hell.
 Some of the worse things he suffers is having his drum kit destroyed, made to drink paint, having his dog run over and made to perform a sex act on his friend.
 Worse still is the fact that Teachers and other school authorities are of no help especially since the bullies are respected jocks in the school.